apache/doris/docs/documentation/en/sql-reference/sql-functions/bitmap-functions/bitmap_to_string.md

 `VARCHAR BITMAP_TO_STRING(BITMAP input)`

 Convert a input BITMAP to a string.
+The string is a separated string, contains all set bits in Bitmap.
 If input is null, return null.

 ## example